yababay/family-calendar/README.md

 dotnet publish -c Release -o /srv/family-calendar
 ```

 Now place some wav-files into `/srv/family-calendar/Assets` directory and edit the file `categories2sound.json`.
-You should create some categories in your Outlook Calendar.
-Every event, that has a category mentioned in this dictionary will be introbuced with the appropriate sound.
+You also have to create some categories in your Outlook Calendar.
+Every event, that has a category mentioned in the dictionary will be introduced with the appropriate sound.

-The last step - to run
+The last step is to run the service:

 ```
 sudo systemctl start family-calendar.service